darklynx/request-baskets/README.md

  * Alternative storage types for configured baskets and collected requests:
    * *In-memory* - ultra fast, but limited to available RAM and collected data is lost after service restart
    * *Bolt DB* - fast persistent storage for collected data based on embedded [Bolt](https://github.com/boltdb/bolt) database, service can be restarted without data loss and storage is not limited by available RAM
-   * *SQL database* - classical data storage, multiple instances of service can run simultaneously and collect data in shared data storage, which makes the solution more robust and scaleable ([PostgreSQL](https://www.postgresql.org/) is only supported at the moment)
+   * *SQL database* - classical data storage, multiple instances of service can run simultaneously and collect data in shared data storage, which makes the solution more robust and scaleable ([PostgreSQL](https://www.postgresql.org) and [MySQL](https://www.mysql.com) are only supported at the moment)
    * Can be extended by custom implementations of storage interface

 ### Screenshots